 Grant Description:

 The University of Vermont Sustainable Community Project addresses the opioid epidemic by strengthening families and reducing youth risk behaviors, including substance use.
-Project staff will accomplish this goal through the implementation of PROSPER, an evidence-based community engagement model which stands for PROmoting School Community University Partnerships to Encourage Resilience.
+Project staff will accomplish this goal through the implementation of PROSPER, an evidence-based community engagement model which stands for PROmoting School-community-university Partnerships to Encourage Resilience.
 As its name implies, PROSPER is a collaboration between the Cooperative Extension System at the land-grant university, the public school system, and local communities.
 University of Vermont will work with Newport School and St. Johnsbury School, two Vermont Schools Districts, and local community teams to implement evidence-based family and school programs designed to reduce youth problem behaviors (e.g., substance use, violence, and other conduct problems) by strengthening families and building youth resiliency skills such as problem-solving, decision-making, and workforce readiness skills.
 These programs will target Grades 6–7.
 According to the 2017 Vermont Youth Risk Behavior Survey, conducted by the Vermont Department of Health, middle school youth are engaged in a range of risky behaviors, including drinking, vaping, and suicidal ideation.
 Peer disapproval of marijuana use has dropped.
 In addition, "the prevalence of drug use among rural-dwelling youth now equals or has surpassed that of urban youth.
 Several recent studies have observed an increased likelihood of use of alcohol, smokeless tobacco, and cigarettes among rural youth compared to urban youth.
 There is also evidence that rural youth are more likely to use drugs such as marijuana, cocaine, methamphetamines, and inhalants than are urban youth, although the literature is somewhat inconsistent" (Rhew et al., 2011).
-According to a Vermont Department of Health (2019) data brief on middle school resilience, "Overall, youth in grades 6-8 who have supportive family, school and community relationships are less likely to: use substances, experience bullying, have serious thoughts about or make a plan on killing themselves, or skip school because they felt unsafe on their way to or at school than students who do not report having these relationships."
+According to a Vermont Department of Health (2019) data brief on middle school resilience, "Overall, youth in grades 6-8 who have supportive family, school, and community relationships are less likely to: use substances, experience bullying, have serious thoughts about or make a plan on killing themselves, or skip school because they felt unsafe on their way to or at school than students who do not report having these relationships."
 The middle school years are the target of the PROSPER model for this very reason and because what University of Vermont Extension and collaborators experience in current programs reflects this as well.
 The more engaged and connected youth are in quality positive youth development programs, the more likely they are to thrive (4-H Thriving Model of PYD, n.d.).
 An evaluation conducted by Iowa State University found that among PROSPER communities, youth showed lower rates of alcohol, tobacco, marijuana, and methamphetamine use; schools reported fewer conduct problems; and parents showed an increase in positive feelings toward their children.
 Working together, University of Vermont and the two community sites will join the fight against opioid and drug misuse by bringing evidence-based programs to bear on the challenges facing Vermont youth while expanding opportunities for youth to engage in meaningful activities.

 Contact(s):